AMReX-Codes/amrex/Docs/sphinx_documentation/source/LinearSolvers.rst

                          {geom},                           // the geometry object
                          lp_info);                         // structure for passing info to the operator

-    // Here we specifiy the desired divergence S
+    // Here we specify the desired divergence S
     // MacProjector macproj({amrex::GetArrOfPtrs(vel)},       // face-based velocity
     //                      {amrex::GetArrOfConstPtrs(beta)}, // beta
     //                      {geom},                           // the geometry object